 I’ve spent a good deal of time exploring nearby states and documenting my finds, and I’m pretty sure positive that I’ve moved into the realm of full-fledged tombstone tourist or taphophile.
 Definition: someone who visits cemeteries because they have a specific interest or hobby that isn’t affiliated with traditional mourning practices.
-In other words, I will often visit cemeteries and don’t know a single soul there!
+In other words, I will often visit cemeteries and I won’t know a single soul there!

-I like to explore these sites for a variety of reasons – funerary art & sculptures, interesting epitaphs, ghost stories & odd history, interesting characters/people, vernacular works, Victorian Era finds, metal graves of cast iron & white bronze, etc. But that’s just me and there’s a world of other cemetery-centric interests.
+I like to explore these sites for a variety of reasons – funerary art & sculptures, interesting epitaphs, ghost stories & odd history, interesting characters/people, vernacular works, Victorian Era finds, metal graves of cast iron & white bronze, and the list goes on.
+But that’s just me and there’s a world of other cemetery-centric interests.
 Folks might go for historical research or to update find-a-grave.
 Some go the conservation route such as mapping plots to protect these areas from land development, or going bird or critter watching in a quiet and protected area, or finding rare or native plants tucked against headstones.
 Oh, there any other number of pursuits!
 As you can see, there’s a lot to be had from exploring your local cemetery.

 Of course, as a visitor one should be sure to read rules and regulations, and to behave accordingly.
 Many people visiting cemeteries are there to pay respect to loved or lost ones, and a good cemetery tourist will be sure to practice proper etiquette.
 After all, I am from the South and we do love to natter on about manners…

 I have a disclaimer here about using my blog for travel and information, sharing my photos, AI use, and more.
 There’s also a statement regarding representation, inclusivity and other topics of that nature.
+I love the South so much but I still have an awareness of how much has changed and how much should change.
+This blog, much like myself, is a work in progress.

 Oh, and I have to give photo credit to my kind and talented friend Zane.
 Go follow his Instagram!